appcircleio/appcircle-docusaurus/docs/publish-module/send-to-appstore.md

 ---
 title: Send Apps to App Store and TestFlight
-metaTitle: Send to Appstore
+metaTitle: Send Apps to App Store and TestFlight
-metaDescription: Send to Appstore
+metaDescription: Send Apps to App Store and TestFlight
 sidebar_position: 1
 ---
 import Screenshot from '@site/src/components/Screenshot';